Confirmed: Wallkill River Algae Produced High Toxin Levels

 Public access locations within this section are numerous, and include Riverfront Park in Montgomery, Veteran’s Memorial Park in Walden, the Gardiner fishing access on Farmer’s Turnpike, the boat launch at the Ulster County Fairgrounds in Gardiner, the Village of New Paltz boat launch on Springtown Road, the New Paltz community gardens, the Wallkill River Valley Rail Trail bridge crossing, the DEC boat launch in Town of Rosendale, Perrine’s Bridge Park in Town of Esopus, the DEC fishing access site on Creek Locks Road in Town of Ulster, and several informal access sites used by anglers.
 The private beach at Central Hudson’s recreational facility on Sturgeon Pond has been closed since August 25, on the advice of the Ulster County Department of Health.

 Toxins produced by Microcystis can be harmful to people, dogs or other pets, livestock and wildlife.
 Exposure may result from ingestion, skin contact or inhalation.
-If people or pets are exposed, they should be rinse with clean water immediately.
+If people or pets are exposed, they should be rinsed with clean water immediately.
 Health effects from exposure may include skin irritation, fever, nausea and vomiting, or more serious health problems, including neurological and liver damage.
 The most serious symptoms are likely to result from exposure by ingestion.

 In addition to human health effects, large algal blooms can stress or kill fish and other aquatic life, particularly as algae die and decompose, consuming oxygen that aquatic life needs to survive.